Anmol-Baranwal/Awesome-Illustrations-4Projects/CONTRIBUTING.md

 - The illustration should be in the relevant category.
 - Any changes or suggestions to the existing content or repository is welcomed

-You don't need to worry as I will request the changes if there is needed in the pull request before merging.
+You don't need to worry as I will request the changes needed in the pull request before merging.

 ## Guideline to Add Illustration

-Make sure to see the [Pull Request Template]() for your ease.
+Make sure to see the [Pull Request Template](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects/blob/main/PULL_REQUEST_TEMPLATE.md) for your ease.

 To add an illustrations, you can read the detailed instructions [here](https://github.com/Anmol-Baranwal/Awesome-Illustrations-4Projects#-how-to-contribute-)